denyadb/Zandercraft-Bot/README.md

 - +settings will error out if an unknown language is being set
 - Encoders and drivers are loaded on-demand instead of requiring them all
 - Elasticsearch logging will now log command arguments instead of the full message
-- Version checking will check for git commits instead of versions only, this falls back to original version check if git is not available
+- Version checking will check for git commits instead of versions only, this falls back to original version check if git is not available.

 ---